Curious about lab grown diamonds? Find out everything you need to know about lab diamonds and diamond alternatives.

 About Lab Grown Diamonds

 In order to fully understand what lab grown diamonds are, it’s helpful to know the details of their composition and how they’re made.
-Just like natural diamonds from the earth, lab grown diamonds are made of carbon.
+Before answering the question, “how are lab grown diamonds made?,” it’s important to note that just like naturally mined diamonds from the earth, lab grown diamonds are made of carbon.
 Naturally, diamonds are formed under extreme heat and pressure over millions of years in the earth’s mantle.
 In a lab, Man made diamonds are formed under those same conditions, only with the help of innovative technology.
 The result, both mined and lab, is a crystallized carbon structure.

 The Benefits of Lab Grown Diamonds